bensim7/LyricsChordsSearch/README.md

 ![Favorites](/LyricsChordSearchApp/FavoritesFunction.jpg)

-4. I decided to move the addToFavorites into Favorites.js so that the array could be created within the Favorites.js, the page displaying the favorites state.
+4. The addToFavorites function was then moved into Favorites.js so that the list of favorites array could be created within the Favorites.js, the page displaying the favorites state.
 However, this meant that the favorites function would need to be passed from Favorties.js into LyricsForm.js, which is the child component of a Sibling component.
 This resulted in error where the addToFavorites function was not defined which LyricsForm attempted to call the function.

 5. A solution was found when moving the addToFavorites function, the favorites and setFavorites useState, and the localStorage set item into App.js, the parent component with the Routes for the react router.
 This enabled Favorites.js to retrieve more than one item from the local Storage instead of just one artist name and song name at a time.